-Do you love tomatoes ripe, juicy, and fresh from the garden?
+Do you love tomatoes fresh from the garden?
 Me too!
 I also love canning tomatoes to use in salsa, soups and spaghetti sauce.

 Every year I plant several varieties in our garden.
 Last year I planted some yellow just for fun.
 I had some space left over in my garden and decided to try something new.